leminhtuan2015/Today-I-Learn/game_engine_unity/unity_script_api.md

 ### Component class

+  * Description
     * class in UnityEngine
     * Inherits from: Object
     * Implemented in: UnityEngine.CoreModule
     * Base class for everything attached to GameObjects (Base class for components)

+  * Properties
+    * gameObject (The game object this component is attached to.
+A component is always attached to a game object.)
+    * tag

+  * Component (default)
+    * transform

+  * Public Methods
+    * AddComponent
+    * GetComponent
+    * GetComponents
+    * GetComponentInChildren
+    * GetComponentInParent
+    * ...

 ### MonoBehaviour class

+  * Description
     * class in UnityEngine
     * Inherits from: Behaviour
     * Implemented in:UnityEngine.CoreModule
     * MonoBehaviour is the base class from which every Unity script derives.

+  * Properties
+    * runInEditMode
+    * useGUILayout

+  * Inherited Members
+    * enabled
+    * gameObject (The game object this component is attached to.
+A component is always attached to a game object.)
+    * transform	(The Transform attached to this GameObject)
+    * name (The name of the object)

+  * Public Methods
+    * AddComponent
+    * GetComponent
+    * GetComponents
+    * GetComponentInChildren
+    * GetComponentInParent
+    * ...